librick/ic1101/README.md

 **Assuming you have root access on your headunit, I highly recommend enabling adb *and* switching the USB port(s) to device mode.
 See docs/adb.md for more info.
 Do this before doing anything else, it may save you from bricking your device.**

 ## Legal Notice
 ⚠️ I'm not affiliated with Honda Motor Co., Ltd. I'm not affiliated with Mitsubishi.
 Honda and Honda Civic are registered trademarks.
 This is for personal use only.
-I can't condone software piracy.⚠️
+I can't condone software piracy. ⚠️

 I take no responsibility for bricked/damaged cars, headunits, etc.
 This is to document my own research only.